Our Director is expecting her third child in March 2010. Follow her journey to homebirth on the blog.

 MANAGEMENT STRATEGIES

 The placenta delivery doesn't need much management.
 After a few hours, you might find that the afterbirth pangs require some breathing and relaxation techniques as your uterus begins to contract back down to its normal size.
-Nursing is the best way to naturally stop postpartum bleeding (called "lochia") by helping the uterus contract.
+Nursing is the best way to naturally stop postpartum bleeding, called lochia, by helping the uterus contract.
 Fundal massage, where a care provider presses on your uterus, can also be performed to slow bleeding and break up any clots.
-However, this can be uncomfortable depending on the person doing it.
+However, this can be uncomfortable depending on the force used.
 Nursing is more effective but if fundal massage is recommended, then you can ask someone to instruct you on how to perform it, and then do it yourself.

 WHAT YOU MIGHT DO